-Sarah’s programmes have won multiple RTS awards, an Emmy, The Golden Eagle Award, The Sandford St. Martin Premiere Award, The BMA Film Award, How Do, O2 & Prolific North awards, The Prix Jeunesse Award and The Japan Prize.
+Sarah’s programmes have won multiple RTS awards, an Emmy, The Golden Eagle Award, The Sandford St. Martin Premiere Award, The BMA Film Award, How Do, O2 & Prolific North awards, a Rockie Award, The Prix Jeunesse Award and The Japan Prize.
 Others have been nominated or shortlisted for Grierson, BAFTA and Broadcast awards.

 Sarah is on the RTS NW committee and sits by invitation on assorted industry awards juries.